 The: Holiday Inn is an excellent mid-range option.
 It’s on the edge of the Dead Sea, with a private beach area including mud and outdoor showers.

-If you want to save money or just don’t have the time to stay overnight, the Dead Sea can easily be done as a day trip from Amman, the capital of Jordan.
+If you’re on a tighter schedule, the Dead Sea can easily be done as a day trip from Amman, the capital of Jordan.

-There’s also the option to upgrade to a hotel so that you can enjoy their facilities, including outdoor swimming pools, showers, and a spa offering Dead Sea mud treatments.
-Highly recommend!
+There’s also the option to upgrade to a hotel to enjoy their facilities, including outdoor swimming pools, showers, and a spa offering Dead Sea mud treatments.

 dead sea israel